 In the Research Excellence Framework (REF) 2014, we were ranked in the top 10 in the UK for Mathematics for the quality of our research.
 Our research feeds directly into our teaching, which means students will learn about the latest developments within their subject from world-class academics.

 We have an active research environment which enables us to offer exciting courses taught by experts who are leaders in their fields.
 The range and scope of our research is extensive, allowing us to offer a wide variety of course modules that span the branches of mathematics.

 All of our courses give you the option of studying abroad for a year or undertaking an industrial placement.
 It is possible to switch between the BSc and MMath versions of our courses up until the end of your second year.

 Our Industrial Advisory Committee helps ensure our courses are up-to-date with modern practices and techniques.
 Several of our courses are accredited by the Royal Statistical Society, meaning you’ll graduate with the knowledge and technical skills required of statisticians.

 You’ll be guided through your course by your personal tutor who’ll provide academic and pastoral support.
 Our student support team is based within our School and helps with anything from academic advice to timetabling and project submission enquiries.
 We achieved 88% overall student satisfaction in the latest National Student Survey (NSS).

-Over 98% of our recent graduates have successfully secured employment or gone on to further study within six months of graduating (latest Destinations of Leavers from Higher Education survey).
+95% of our recent graduates are employed or in further study within six months of graduating (latest Destinations of Leavers from Higher Education survey 2016/17).
 Recent graduate destinations include Lloyds Banking Group, Ernst and Young, IBM and Aon.